What Is a WISP and Why Do Tax Professionals Need One?

 Develop Your Incident Response Plan

-Implement Employee Training Program
+Implement Employee Training

 Document and Maintain Your WISP

-Phase 1: Conduct a Comprehensive Risk Assessment
+Phase 1: Conduct a Risk Assessment

-Detected security events and vulnerabilities — Review past incidents, near-misses, and known vulnerabilities.
+Detected security events and vulnerabilities.
+Review past incidents, near-misses, and known vulnerabilities.
 Evaluate your exposure to common attack vectors targeting tax professionals: phishing emails, ransomware, credential theft, and social engineering attacks.

-Organizational responses to identified risks — Document what controls currently exist, identify gaps, and prioritize remediation based on risk severity and likelihood.
+Organizational responses to identified risks.
+Document what controls currently exist, identify gaps, and prioritize remediation based on risk severity and likelihood.
+IRS Publication 4557 provides tax-specific risk assessment guidance that complements the NIST SP 800-30 (Guide for Conducting Risk Assessments) framework.

 Phase 2: Designate Your Qualified Individual